-B. Those entering from another college or university
+B. Those entering from another college or university:

-1. With fewer than 24 semester credits, official college transcripts and a. or b.

-a.
-Official high school transcript, showing graduation date (must meet 2 out of 3 criteria):

-- 1) High School GPA of 2.0 or higher

-- 2) SAT/ACT scores of 860/18 or higher

-- 3) Ranked in the upper half of graduating class
+- 1. With fewer than 24 college credits, official college transcripts and a. or b. - a.
+Official high school transcript, showing graduation date, AND must meet 2 out of 3 criteria: - 1) High School GPA of 2.0 or higher - 2) SAT/ACT scores of 860/18 or higher - 3) Ranked in the upper half of graduating class b.
+With an official GED credential.

-Note: If cumulative HS GPA is 3.0 or higher, SAT/ACT scores and class rank criteria may be waived b.
-With an official GED credential:
+Note: If cumulative HS GPA is 3.0 or higher, SAT/ACT scores and class rank criteria may be waived